 Learn to Read, Read to Learn

-The @PGSALCLibrary Twitter feed is the best place to find our latest announcements.
+The @TheLibraryPGS Twitter feed is the best place to find our latest announcements.
 Follow us for the latest news and information!

-Our curriculum framework is underpinned by both reading and academic vocabulary.
-The ambition at PGS is:
+Our curriculum framework is rooted in both reading and academic vocabulary.
+Our objectives at PGS include:

-We develop a culture of reading at every opportunity within the school day
+Cultivating a culture of reading at every opportunity during the school day.

-Students are expected to read fluently and in depth for pleasure and knowledge
+Expecting students to read fluently and deeply for both pleasure and knowledge.

-Every opportunity is taken to develop the use of academic and subject-specific vocabulary
+Seizing every opportunity to foster the use of academic and subject-specific vocabulary.

-We are an evidence-informed school, continuously researching the latest theories, strategies and techniques to help your child, both at home and in school.
+We are a research-informed school, continuously exploring the latest theories, strategies, and techniques to support your child, both at home and in school.

-According to the Department for Education, since 2017 students have faced ‘more demanding’ GCSE examinations, with an average reading age of almost 17 needed to access GCSE papers.
-This is problematic for the significant minority of students with a low reading age.
-A recent report (Read All About It) suggests that 20% of all 15-year-olds have a reading age of 11 or below.
-Considering this, encouraging a love of reading and building a strong academic vocabulary has never been more important to your child’s future success.
-By increasing their love of reading, writing and words, we equip them with the skills to make their dreams reality.
+According to the Department for Education, since 2017, students have faced 'more demanding' GCSE examinations, with an average reading age of almost 17 required to access GCSE papers.
+This poses a challenge for a significant minority of students with lower reading ages.
+A recent report titled "Read All About It" suggests that 20% of all 15-year-olds have a reading age of 11 or below.
+Given this, fostering a love for reading and cultivating a robust academic vocabulary has never been more critical for your child's future success.
+By nurturing their passion for reading, writing, and words, we equip them with the skills to turn their dreams into reality.

-The benefits of reading are not only academic.
-Reading can also strengthen an individual’s mood, happiness, ability to empathise with others and be used as a tool to improve mental health.
-Reducing screen time before bed and replacing your phone with a book can help create a better routine and lead to an improved night’s sleep.
+The benefits of reading extend beyond the academic realm.
+Reading can also enhance an individual's mood, happiness, empathy towards others, and serve as a tool to improve mental health.
+Reducing screen time before bedtime and replacing your phone with a book can help establish a healthier routine and result in improved sleep quality.
 It has also been shown to reduce stress levels by up to 68%.
-Therefore, reading is something that should be part of all our lives!
+Therefore, reading should be an integral part of all our lives.

-We believe the link between home and school is vital to encouraging students to read more.
+We believe that the connection between home and school is vital in encouraging students to read more.

-Within school, we have an array of initiatives to encourage the use of academic vocabulary and reading:
+Within the school, we offer a range of initiatives to encourage the use of academic vocabulary and promote reading:

-Tier 2 and tier 3 vocabulary use in lessons
+Incorporating Tier 2 and Tier 3 vocabulary in lessons

 English reading lessons

-Additionally, we set individual reading and house competitions to incentivise positive reading habits.
-During their time with us, students will also be encouraged to read at home.
-We will help you support their reading journey by giving you reading suggestions and questions to ask them.
+Furthermore, we organise individual reading and house competitions to incentivize positive reading habits.
+During their time with us, students will be encouraged to read at home.
+We will assist you in supporting their reading journey by providing reading suggestions and questions for discussion.

 Meet the Reading & Academic Vocabulary Team